Back to Blog

-At the time I hated cold calling, I found it painful and soul sucking.
-I remember bright summer's day at this mentor's office where I had spent all morning making calls.
-After making nearly 100 calls I had found one lead which I reviewed with him.
+At the time I hated cold calling; I found it painful and soul sucking.
+I remember one bright summer's day at this mentor's office where I had spent all morning making calls.
+After making nearly 100 calls I had found one lead, which I reviewed with him.
 He told me I should have closed it differently and I immediately felt like I had wasted the whole morning and was never going to be successful calling.
 I ran outside crying and collapsed against a brick wall.

 The second mentor said cold calling was a waste of time.
 He said that the big companies have teams of people calling every day and it would be impossible to stand out that way.
 He said the only way to stand out is to go networking, to get out into the world and to actually meet the people I need to sell to!

 At the time I found networking very uncomfortable.
-I didn't understand it and when I went to these stiff business networking events I found myself finding one person I liked and only talking to them all night or feeling uncomfortable at the edges before I fled the scene without talking to anyone.
+I didn't understand it, and when I went to these stiff business networking events I found myself finding one person I liked and only talking to them all night or feeling uncomfortable at the edges before I fled the scene without talking to anyone.

 Neither of these prices that they wanted me to pay seemed that exciting to me but I knew that to build a successful business there was a cost.

-Most people, at this point try and throw money at it (one form of currency) rather than time and energy (other forms of currency).
+Most people, at this point, try and throw money at it (one form of currency) rather than time and energy (other forms of currency).
 Money can solve a lot of problems but at early stages in businesses money just seems to accelerate you towards the outcome that was going to happen anyway.
 It will either speed things towards success or failure quicker.